UoY-RoboStar/AURO2025/assessment/README.md

 ```

 ## Additional apt and pip packages
-Additional apt and pip packages, if needed, should be specified in the [.devcontainer/devcontainer.json](../.devconatiner/devcontainer.json) file, following the structure outlined above.
-They can be automatically installed using `./rcutil.py install-dependencies`.
+Additional apt and pip packages, if needed, should be specified in the [.devcontainer/devcontainer.json](../.devcontainer/devcontainer.json) file, following the structure outlined above.
+They can be automatically installed using the command `./rcutil.py install-dependencies`, which is how your solution will be evaluated.

 ## rcutil.py - Checking your ROS2 workspace before submission!
 You are encouraged to make use of the utility [rcutil.py](../rcutil.py) to help with checking that your
 submission is consistent and reproducible.
 The utility can help with buidling a workspace, cleaning it,
-installing dependencies specified in the [.devcontainer/devcontainer.json](../.devconatiner/devcontainer.json)
+installing dependencies specified in the [.devcontainer/devcontainer.json](../.devcontainer/devcontainer.json)
 file, as well as, list scenarios, execute them, and package the workspace as a ZIP file.

 Of particular importance is the subcommand `check-submission`.
 Further details are available using